Welcome to my felting world!

 My nickname is Marzipan, and I am a mostly self-taught, Outsider Artist.
 I have loved fabric art since I was a child, when I created wall hangings from fabric swatches that my father brought home from his manufacturing plant.

-For the past 12 years, I have been the proud owner of the only paint-your-own-pottery studio in Philadelphia, PA, where children and adults are provided with opportunities to explore a variety of art media in a safe, positive and welcoming environment.
+For 13 years, I was the proud owner of the only paint-your-own-pottery studio in Philadelphia, PA, where children and adults were provided with opportunities to explore a variety of art media in a safe, positive and welcoming environment.